igm/watchfs/README.md

 ```
   $ watchfs -t 250ms go test
 ```
-For the full ist of avaialble parameters run command without any parameters:
+For the full ist of available parameters and the defaults run command without any parameters:
 ```
   $ watchfs
 ```

 ### Limitations

-Current version supports current directory monitoring only.
+Current version supports shallow directory monitoring only.
 Recursive file system monitoring is not supported.

 ## Timeout